Klaipėda

 Stay central if this is your first trip and you want to cover the main sights on foot.

-Best for value
+Best value

 Neighbourhoods just outside the postcard core usually offer larger rooms and easier parking.

-Best for experiences
+Best for tours and activities

 Book one signature tour early, then leave room for food, cafés, and spontaneous wandering.